Permanent Course Map & Instructions

 Enjoy the course and tell others about it.

-Risk – RogaineVic takes no responsibility for any person using the permanent course.
+Risk – The VRA takes no responsibility for any person using the permanent course.
 Care should be taken at all times when using the course.

 Map – Some areas on the map are out of bounds.
 They are marked in pink.
-Please do not walk on these areas.
+Please do not walk in these areas.

 If you agree to these conditions, click on the link and download the file.
 Use of this map means you agree to the terms and conditions above.